Illumina/manta/src/markdown/mantaUserGuide.md

 For each structural variant and indel, Manta attempts to assemble the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with any breakend homology sequence and/or inserted sequence between the breakends.
 It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE`, and scored according to the paired-end read evidence only.

 The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay which results in an "innie" orientation between the two reads of each sequence fragment, each presenting a read from the outer edge of the fragment insert inward.

-Manta is primarily tested for whole genome DNA-Seq experiments of single diploid samples or subtractive analysis of a matched tumor/normal sample pair.
-There is some support for other use cases (details for each case are included below):

-* For exome or other targeted sequencing experiments, the workflow can be configured with the `--exome` flag to set filtration levels more appropriate for this case.
+Manta is primarily tested for whole-genome and whole-exome (or other targeted enrichement) sequencing assays on DNA.
+For these assays the following applications are supported:

+* Joint analysis of small sets of diploid individuals (where 'small' means family-scale -- roughly 10 or fewer samples)
+* Subtractive analysis of a matched tumor/normal sample pair
+* Analysis of an individual tumor sample

+For the first use case above, note that there is no specific restriction against using Manta for the joint analysis of larger cohorts, but this has not been extensively tested so there may be stability or call quality issues.

-* Tumor samples can be analyzed without a matched normal sample.
+Per the final use case above, tumor samples can be analyzed without a matched normal sample.
 In this case no scoring function is available, but the supporting evidence counts and many filters can still be usefully applied.

-* RNA-Seq analysis can be configured with the `--rna` flag to also adjust filtration levels and take other RNA-specific filtration and intron handling steps.
+RNA-Seq analysis is still in development and not fully supported.
+It can be configured with the `--rna` flag.
+This will adjust filtration levels and take other RNA-specific filtration and intron handling steps (more details are provided further below).

 ### Detected variant classes